-One such story of a pioneer, who back in 2003 found a very innovative solution to a dispute that was decided not to be decided by Linden Labs, is the story of a land owner, who one day found his neighbour had constructed what he called a sculpture of a gigantic toilet bowl.
-The user who preferred to have a sea-view rather than a view of a gigantic toilet intended to have the artist remove the piece.
-When he declined and Linden wouldn't help a neighbour who had excellent scripting skills, and who's avatar was a hippo, helped by programming an 'invisible barrier'.
+One such story of a pioneer who, back in 2003, found a very innovative solution to a dispute that Linden Lab decided not resolve, is the story of a land owner, who one day found his neighbour had constructed what he called a sculpture of a gigantic toilet bowl.

+The user who preferred to have a sea-view rather than a view of a giant toilet intended to have the artist remove the piece.
+When the artist declined and Linden wouldn't help, a neighbor with excellent scripting skills (and whose avatar was a hippo) helped by programming an 'invisible barrier'.

-The invisible barrier is virtual object that essentially made the toilet transparent when seen from the offended users property (see picture).
+The invisible barrier is virtual object that essentially made the toilet transparent when seen from the offended user's property (see picture).
 Even though this example can not be considered a case of virtual world governance but rather of its absence, it is an excellent case to highlight that it would be single-minded to replicate real world legislation into virtual worlds.
 The conditions and possibilities in virtual worlds are very different and need different governance mechanisms.